-Under the Quality Food Law, subjects of entrepreneurial activity (defined as individuals and legal entities which engage in economic activities) connected with the production of food products, food additives, flavorings, dietary supplements and other related materials are obliged to apply the international system of food products quality assurance "Hazard Analysis and Critical Control Point" ("HACCP") at their enterprises and/or other systems to ensure the safety and quality of the production and release of food products onto the market.
+Under the Quality Food Law, individuals and legal entities engaged in the production or sales of food products (market operators) are obliged to apply the international system of food products quality assurance "Hazard Analysis and Critical Control Point" (HACCP) at their enterprises and/or other

+Analysis and Critical Control Point" (HACCP) at their enterprises and/or other systems to ensure the safety and quality of the production and release of food products onto the market.

-17.5.7 Prohibition on Non-Milk Ingredients in Traditional Dairy Products In May 2013, amendments to the Law on Milk and Dairy Products expressly prohibited the use of any non-milk derived proteins or fats, as well as any stabilizers and preservatives, in traditional dairy products.
+Prohibition on non-milk ingredients in traditional dairy products In May 2013, amendments to the Law on Milk and Dairy Products expressly prohibited the use of any non-milk derived proteins or fats, as well as any stabilizers and preservatives, in traditional dairy products.
 These include butter, cheese, and various types of fermented milk products (yoghurts).
 Imported dairy products are subject to control in this respect prior to customs clearance.
 Any product that contains replacers of milk or of its components (including vegetable oils) must be marked as "milk containing products/drinks," "cheese products," etc.

-17.5.8 The Quality Food Law harmonized with EU law
+The Quality Food Law harmonized with EU law

-A new version of the Quality Food Law is in effect from 20 September 2015.
+The Quality Food Law is in effect from 20 September 2015.
 It aims to: (i) harmonize the legislation of Ukraine with the EU legislation in the field of safety and food quality; (ii) ensure a high level of protection of human health and consumer interests; (iii) create transparent conditions for business; and (iv) improve the competitiveness of domestic foods and reduce their prices.
-It clarifies terminology, types of offenses and penalties, cancels some permits and procedures pursuant to the EU legislation.
+It clarifies terminology, types of offenses and penalties and cancels some permits and procedures pursuant to the EU legislation.

-- (i) An operating permit is needed only by production facilities for the production and/or storage of food products of animal origin (i.e., milk, meat, fish and shellfish, including fresh, chilled or frozen, eggs, honey, derivatives and other products made from animal parts, their organs and/or tissues intended for human consumption). - (ii) If it is not necessary to obtain an operating permit, the production facilities are required to be registered.
-An application for registration shall be submitted no later than 10 days before the start of work of such production facilities. - (iii) The list of products subject to state registration has been extended.
-In particular, new food products, nutritional supplements, flavorings, enzymes, processing aids and materials in contact with food that are released onto the Ukrainian market for the first time; drinking water that is classified as "natural mineral water." - (iv) The application of HACCP is obligatory.
-For a breach regarding the implementation of HACCP, legal entities will pay 30 times the minimum monthly salary, i.e., UAH 125,190 (approximately USD 4,602).
-For the same violations, individual entrepreneurs will pay a fine of 15 times the minimum monthly salary, i.e., UAH 62,595 (approximately USD 2,301).
-However, this requirement does not apply to primary production and related activities (transportation, storage, etc.).
+■ An operating permit is needed only by production facilities for the production and/or storage of food products of animal origin (i.e., milk, meat, fish and shellfish, including fresh, chilled or frozen, eggs, honey, derivatives and other products made from animal parts, their

+- organs and/or tissues intended for human consumption).
+However, this requirement does not apply to the primary production of food products of animal origin and related activities (transportation, storage, etc.). - If it is not necessary to obtain an operating permit, the production facilities must be registered.
+An application for registration should be submitted no later than 10 days before the start of work of such production facilities. - The list of products subject to state registration has been extended.
+In particular, new food products, nutritional supplements, flavorings, enzymes, processing aids and materials in contact with food that is released onto the Ukrainian market for the first time and drinking water that is classified as "natural mineral water." - The application of HACCP is obligatory.
+For a breach regarding the implementation of HACCP, legal entities will pay a fine in the amount of 30 times the minimum monthly salary, i.e., UAH 141,6901 (approximately USD 5,8992).
+For the same violations, individual entrepreneurs will pay a fine in the amount of 15 times the minimum monthly salary, i.e., UAH 70,8453 (approximately USD 2,9494).